General Assembly Flagship Redesign

 Changing atmosphere

-• Now, in the later half of the pandemic, we needed to crawte a safe space for students with social distancing in mind, and also be aware that many students were searching for a space to get their work done = more students on campus needing more space.
+• In the later half of the pandemic, we needed to create a safe space for students with social distancing in mind

 Strategy